Skip to main content

 Bath time is a welcome daily lifeline for many a new mom.
 Adding Epsom salts to bathwater is a time-honored way of easing all manner of aches and pains.
 It’s known to be so effective, in fact, that it’s commonly prescribed to cancer patients to help contend with the nasty side effects of chemotherapy.

-For new mothers, a sitz bath is also a critical part of the equation.
+For new mothers, Buy at Amazon is also a critical part of the equation.
 It’s a shallow bath specifically designed for the nether quarters.
 There are some accessories that allow you to set up a sitz bath right on the toilet seat.

 As many people know, it’s easy to get creative with bath time these days.
 So you can also pair Epsom salts with other items.
 For example, lavender oil and oatmeal are two other familiar bath ingredients with soothing properties.